 Please note: The time of leave or time compensation must be taken into account when determining the average employment level during reduced working hours with the employment level before the start of reduced working hours.

-NEW: Quarantine during short-time work
+Quarantine during short-time work

 Officially ordered quarantine